yagarea/jektex/README.md

 Jektex controls `displayMode`, `macros`, `throwOnError` and `globalGroup` itself, so these keys are ignored (define your macros with the `macros` option above).
+Values of the documented KaTeX options are checked: an invalid value is reported and KaTeX's own default is used instead.
+Option names jektex does not know (for example ones added by newer KaTeX versions) are passed through unchecked.
 Changing any KaTeX option invalidates the cache and the next build re-renders everything once.